MCP & API Reference

 }

-Get Top Trends
+}/Get Top Trends

+Returns ranked items from live platform feeds stored for Trends MCP.
+On the REST API, omit type to aggregate every feed in one response (same semantics the handler uses internally).
 On MCP, the get_top_trends tool requires an explicit type per call.
 There is no single MCP invocation that returns all feeds at once.

 Quota: per feed (type) and per page (limit / offset).
 Full rules